tOxicV4p0r/Problem-3-Transaction-Broadcasting/readme.md

 This module can broadcast a transaction of cryptocurrency price and monitor its status until it is confirmed or failed.
 It supports multiple currencies like `ETH` and `BTC` and so on.

 ## Features
-- Broadcasts transactions with `symbol`, `price`, and `timestamp` then wait until it is confirmed or failed after that return transaction status and hash.
+- Broadcasts transactions with `symbol`, `price`, and `timestamp`, then waits until the transaction is either confirmed or failed before returning the transaction hash and status.

 ## Example usage
-Broadcasting and Monitoring a Transaction
+Broadcasting and Monitoring a Transaction:
    ```javascript
     const { broadcastAndCheckTransactionStatus } = require('./BroadcastTransaction');